raspberry-varg/raspberry-varg/README.md

 # 👋 Hi, I'm Robert ("Em")!

-I'm a software developer with a background in **compiler design and implementation**, engineering the inner workings of modern web frameworks, and game development.
+I'm a software engineer with a background in **compiler design and implementation**, engineering the inner workings of modern web frameworks, and game development.
 I have done extensive work utilizing **TypeScript, Python, and Java**.

 ___